BeratTezer/ROS-Files/README.md

 1. Start by giving the source"source /opt/ros/melodic/setup.bash"
 2. Configurations the bash script "gedit ~/.bashrc"
 3. "echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc" thus this line you don't have to write "source /opt/ros/melodic/setup.bash" again and again.(It automatically source our ros enviroment when terminal starts)
-4. Ready to setup our workspace
+4. Ready to setup our workspace.
 5. Create a directory and sub-directory. (mkdir -p my_ros_project/src)
 6. Go to the directory and write "catkin_make"
 7. Give the path of setup.bash under devel file. "source ~/Desktop/ROS_Files/my_workspace_ros/devel/setup.bash"